danvanderboom/Xamarin-Forms-TreeView/README.md

 When you add TreeNodes to your view model, the TreeView will auto-update.
 If the branch being inserted into is expanded and visible (Branch A is collapsed by default in the demo), you'll see the new element pop into view.

 Although I have a working solution for providing dynamic item templates, it's not The Xamarin.Forms Way but something I cooked up while getting the ideas out of my head and into the code editor as fast as possible.
 But it does work and is loosely coupled from the app content itself now.

+[Update 8/17/2014]

+The demo app now works with both Android and iOS!
+I tested it in emulators as well as actual devices.